-- The recent passage of updated county building codes that will increase water and energy efficiency in all new construction. - Potential adoption of recommendations in the Santa Fe municipal watershed Pecos Wilderness prescribed burn project final environmental assessment that would permit the treatment of wilderness areas in the Santa Fe Watershed to reduce the risk of wildfire. - The Interstate Stream Commission recently updated their guidebook in which they call for an update to the Jemez y Sangre Regional Water Plan.
+- Development and implementation of the Santa Fe 75-year urban forestry plan - The recent passage of updated county building codes that will increase water and energy efficiency in all new construction. - Potential adoption of recommendations in the Santa Fe municipal watershed Pecos Wilderness prescribed burn project - final environmental assessment that would permit the treatment of wilderness areas in the Santa Fe Watershed to reduce the risk of wildfire. - The Interstate Stream Commission recently updated their guidebook in which they call for an update to the Jemez y Sangre Regional Water Plan.
 This new update will incorporate the goals of this Climate Adaptation plan thereby integrating our action steps into their larger regional plan. - River Source will be installing water harvesting earth works into several Santa Fe locations, thereby increasing infiltration and reducing runoff. - The Sustainable Santa Fe Commission Energy Committee will pursue the development of community solar and will work with solar installation companies, financial institutions and citizens to encourage investments in rooftop solar.